erlang/otp/lib/ssh/doc/guides/hardening.md

 The `'zlib@openssh.com'` algorithm is recommended because it only activates after successful authentication.

-The `'zlib'` algorithm is not recommended because it activates before authentication completes, allowing unauthenticated clients to expose potential vulnerabilities in compression libraries, and increases attack surface of compression-based side-channel and traffic-analysis attacks.
+The `'zlib'` algorithm (deprecated and scheduled for removal in OTP 30.0) is not recommended because it activates before authentication completes, allowing unauthenticated clients to expose potential vulnerabilities in compression libraries, and increases attack surface of compression-based side-channel and traffic-analysis attacks.